-Sierra Biomedical, a company specializing in non-human primate toxicology testing, is acquired.
+Sierra Biomedical, a company specializing in large animal toxicology testing, is acquired.

 The company goes public on the New York Stock Exchange (NYSE: CRL).

 Growth in the 21st Century (2001-2013)

 Charles River launches the Humane Care Imperative, which is designed to raise awareness and provide employee training on the importance of animal welfare.

 The Boston Globe names Charles River “Company of the Year.”

 Preconditioning Services are introduced, providing clients with animals that meet all of their specifications at time of delivery.